 What is the treatment?

-Depending on your type and severity of macular degeneration, many new and exciting treatment options can prevent further vision loss and help you regain vision, sometimes even back to 20/20.
+Depending on your type and severity of macular degeneration, many new and exciting treatment options can not only prevent further vision loss, but they can help you regain vision, sometimes even back to 20/20.
 Discuss your options with your eye doctor.

 Look Out for Your Eyesight

-Keep up with your eye exams, maintain healthy habits, and have good safety practices.
+Keep up with your eye exams, maintain healthy habits and good safety practices.
 Your eyes will love you for it!
-February is all about LOVE.
-Show some LOVE to your EYES and call TODAY to schedule your appointment!